whatmakeart/whatmakeart.github.io/content/zalgorithmic/timers/basic-timers/12-minute-timer.md

 ## The Aesthetics of Abstract Animation

-- **Visual Appeal:** The timer features a background that isn’t just abstract—it’s a piece of moving art.
+- **Visual Appeal:** The timer features a background that isn’t just abstract-it’s a piece of moving art.
 Its fluid, colorful patterns are designed to captivate and hold the attention of viewers, making your content more memorable.
 - **Setting the Right Tone:** Whether you’re aiming for a professional demeanor or a more relaxed vibe, the timer’s background can be interpreted in various ways, setting the appropriate mood for your content.

 ## Versatility of the Timer